hashgraph/hedera-hcs-sxc-java/README.md

 <version>0.0.3-SNAPSHOT</version>
 ```

-If you choose Artemis Message Queue, you must run a `hcs-relay` to ensure the queue is given messages to persist on behalf of `AppNet` participants.
+If you choose Artemis Message Queue, you must run a `hcs-sxc-relay` to ensure the queue is given messages to persist on behalf of `AppNet` participants.

 To choose whether to use the `in memory` or `in database` persistence plug in, include either the first or second dependency below in your application's `pom.xml`